trufflesuite/truffle-logger-example/README.md

     npm i truffle@truffleLogger
     ```

-2. Execute `npx truffle develop` to spawn a Truffle develop console.
-This will run the version of Truffle you just installed.
+2. Spawn a Truffle develop console with the version of Truffle you just installed:

+    ```shell
+    npx truffle develop
+    ```

+3. Run tests at the prompt:

+    ```
+    truffle(develop)> test
+    ```

-3. Type `test` at the prompt and note the output with respect to what is logged in the [smart contract](./contracts/MyDapp.sol).
+4. Note the output with respect to what is logged in the [smart contract](./contracts/MyDapp.sol).
 Also note that there is no need to catch the events in your [test](./test/LogTest.js), it is automatically logged to the console.

 ## Running inside an existing project